Art Thinking

 About the Author

 Vadim Grigoryan is a distinctive and idiosyncratic creative director, luxury and culture brand strategist, as well as a practising artist.
-Vadim currently consults brands and institutions, such as Azulik eco-resort in Tulum, Group Coty, Evian Resort, Mugler, Hugo Boss or Art Basel, on art direction and creative strategy.
+Vadim currently consults for brands and institutions, such as LVMH, Cartier, Azulik eco-resort in Tulum, Group Coty, Evian Resort, Mugler, Hugo Boss or Art Basel, on art direction and creative strategy.

 Vadim has written several case studies published by INSEAD and regularly lectures at INSEAD, ESSEC and Sorbonne.
 He also runs Creavi, an artistic research initiative that blends together food and transcendence.